Global Management Consulting

 • Develop practical employability and enterprise skills

-• Gain remote project management experience that might be attractive to future employers
+• Gain project management experience that may be attractive to future employers

 View this subject in the Handbook.